skip navigation

 Parents;

-This year the RMR has joined with many other USAV Regions across the country, in implementing the PURPLE CARD policy.
+The RMR joined with many other USAV Regions across the country, last season, in implementing the PURPLE CARD policy.
 The program is designed to help manage spectator behavior at our events.

 "Spectators" can mean visitors, players or coaches from off-duty teams, parents, siblings... anyone in the gym!
 The Purple Card can be displayed by a referee (including coaches who are working as referees at a given match) whenever spectator behavior becomes an issue.
 When the purple card comes out, the match stops and the captains and coaches consult with the referees.
 The spectators... everyone at the game... very quickly become aware that the officials, and by extension the RMR, believe that the temperature at the game has risen too high.